(xx) Provisions, contingent liabilities and contingent assets

 In order to maintain the capital structure, the Company monitors the return on capital, as well as the levels of dividends to equity shareholders.
 The Company is not subject to externally imposed capital requirements.

-The Company monitors capital on the basis of the gearing ratio, however there is no outstanding debt as on 31 March 2024 and 31 March 2023.
+The Company monitors capital on the basis of the gearing ratio, however there is no outstanding debt as on 31 March 2025 and 31 March 2024.

-B) Provident Fund
+B) Provident fund

 The Honourable Supreme Court, has passed a judgement on 28 February 2019 in relation to inclusion of certain allowances within the scope of "Basic wages" for the purpose of determining contribution to provident fund under the Employees' Provident Funds & Miscellaneous Provisions Act, 1952.
 The management, based on legal advice, is of view that the applicability of the judgement to the Company, with respect to the period and the nature of allowances to be covered due to interpretation challenges, and resultant impact on the past provident fund liability, cannot be reasonably ascertained.